Table of Contents

 Informing Climate Action and Subsidy Compliance

-By studying the geometry of fields, the spectral signatures of crops, and the dynamics of land use change, we gain a powerful understanding of our agricultural systems.
-The view from above reveals the immense scale and intricate patterns of human influence on the planet, providing the evidence base needed for the sustainable management of land, water, and food resources in the 21st century.
+By studying the geometry of fields, the spectral signatures of crops, and the dynamics of land use change, we gain a powerful, holistic understanding of agricultural systems.
+The view from above reveals the immense scale and intricate patterns of human influence on the planet, providing the critical evidence base needed for the sustainable management of land, water, and food resources in the 21st century.
+As satellite technology advances and data accessibility improves, the integration of remote sensing into agricultural decision-making will become ever more essential for feeding a growing global population while preserving the natural world.